jonlanda/java_pokemon/README.md

-# Pokemon-Game made with Java (Still working on it)
+# Pokemon-Game made with Java

 ### Fight Pokémons, Catch them and then beat the Champion of Pokémon-Java!